raulmartinezm/cookiecutter-ansible.role-scaffold/{{ cookiecutter.role_name }}/README.md

 ## Vagrant

+Edit machine configuration in `machine_definition.yml`.

-Vagrant should provision a box with the configuration just typing:
+Vagrant will provision a box with the configuration just typing:

     $ cd vagrant
+    $ vagrant status

+      Current machine states:

+      trusty64                  not created (virtualbox)
+      centos7                   not created (virtualbox)

+      This environment represents multiple VMs.
+The VMs are all listed above with their current state.
+For more information about a specific VM, run `vagrant status NAME`.

-    $ vagrant up
+    $ vagrant up trusty64

 ## Kitchen-Ansible